 Principal Economic Development Areas are of City-wide significance and as such will be safeguarded for Class 4 "Business", Class 5 "General Industry" and Class 6 "Storage and Distribution".
 Uses other than these will be resisted.

-Any development at the Port of Dundee Principal Economic Development Area should not have an adverse effect, either alone or in combination with other proposals or projects, on the integrity of any Natura Site.
+Any development at the Port of Dundee area should not have an adverse effect, either alone or in combination with other proposals or projects, on the integrity of any Natura Site.

 Specialist Economic Development Areas